 Randy Orton had a great deal of pressure put on him early in his career.
 And while he delivered on camera, he nearly lost his job on several occasions due to his immaturity as a very young WWE superstar.
 Nevertheless, he grew into one of the greatest athletic talents the promotion ever had and achieved everything that can be done in WWE — often multiple times.
 “The Legend Killer’s” resume is overflowing with achievements.

 Edge was already a Hall-of-Famer and a legend from his era, but his ability to return from a career-ending injury after nearly a decade, and still be one of the best performers on the mic and in the ring at nearly 50 has taken his place in WWE history to another level.
 Few performers in the company’s existence can say they are one of the greatest singles and tag team wrestlers of all time.
-Edge can.
+Edge can and be considered among the best to ever do it in either style.

 One of the hallmarks of a talented wrestler is the ability to work with any performer/style and deliver top-notch matches.
 Rey Mysterio is the epitome of that despite being one of the smallest competitors in WWE history.
 He broke threw all the existing invisible barriers for wrestlers under six feet tall and is still an elite performer today as he closes in on 50 years old.